By Kenny Hendrick

 Give a kid a break, give him or her a place in which to express themselves, to draw other townships and their citizens to come and see what a model town can do when it departs from the monopoly stores!

 Unique, peculiar, wild marketplace, that only a kid can create.

 The vacant buildings would suddenly become un-vacant.
 By going in a wild new direction that may at first-glance seem bizarre, just might be the one direction that saves our tiny Springfield.

-New incentive; where the kids can express themselves by creating new niches and markets, in an effort to turn the trending direction of value here in Springfield, around.
+New incentive; where the young adults can express themselves by creating new niches and markets, in an effort to turn the trending direction of value here in Springfield, around.

 One kid might make his or her own clothes, and try his or her hand at business (free of all the profiteering legislation and stipulations which are heaped against anyone else that might otherwise go that route).

 The fact is: Void of jobs, or worse, slave-wage earning jobs that degrade and demean the worker's self-worth and creativitiy, ensures your house is broken into this year.

 Void of self-worth and community-pride, your property is stolen, your family member is physically harmed and robbed.

 Surely we can pave the direction for the children whom are the next generation?